 Click.
 The data preserver on the table popped open and I heard Tammy's voice for the first time since she died in my arms.

 Months had passed with Vero, Stellan, and the other villagers on Dezner.
 I made nearly a full recovery except for every now and then I would get a pain in my leg and it would travel to my heart after remembering how I got it.

-I decided to leave it in a hidden cave.
+I decided to leave it in a hidden cave in the abandoned mountain.
 It wasn't like I knew how to pilot or operate it.
 I walked through it one last time.
 It was quiet and empty.
 Kiko had left a hologram image above the beds in the sky deck of all of us having dinner at the table one night before the race started.
 I left it there and continued through each room.
 Everything was left like we were about to come back and resume bounty hunting across the galaxy again.

 I left and watched the cargo bay doors close, revealing the tattered letters 'Jago' across the ship's body.
 I said goodbye to it and made my way up the mountain to a spot where Kiko and I would frequently watch the stars at night when we were living here.

 I found a small opening in the cave that faced the beautiful scenery of the entire village, and placed the few items I brought with me there.
 I left the same hologram image that Cashel always had displayed in his room.
 It was of Rei, Kiko, Tammy and I when we were all laughing together in the sky deck.
 I also left Rei's iconic blaster she always had with the twinulator attached, Kiko's black-bladed knife with the burned-out firestar, and Tammy's data preserver.

 I set them down gently next to each other and took the data preserver back in my hand.
 Tammy's data strand on my pinky glowed steadily.
 I had listened to the contents of the data preserver so many times that I've already memorized it, but I decided to play it one last time before leaving their belongings to watch over the village… and myself.